iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     QGroundControl Instrument Panel Showing DSHOT Telemetry

-To see what the telemetry would look like when spinning, you can use the "motor_test" command in the MAVLink Console under Analyze Tools, as shown in the code block below.
+To see what the telemetry would look like when spinning, you can use the "motor_test" command in the MAVLink Console under Analyze Tools, as shown in the code block below. **Before attempting to spin the module ensure that your module is secured and does not have a propeller attached.**

 .. code::